knat/XData/README.md

 #### Lexical Grammar

-The schema lexical grammar is a superset of the data lexical grammar, that is, the following rules are added:
+The schema lexical grammar is a superset of the data lexical grammar.
+The following rules are added:

 ```
 dot-dot-token: